April 16, 2013

-Over the last several months, we have been discussing the importance of games for preschoolers in the development of the essential skills of executive function, attention, memory, and self-control.
-These skills correlate highly with academic success, and play an important role in the development of language skills at all levels.
-This month, we are looking at how memory deficits interact with language, and what can be done within speech/language groups to support memory.
+Over the last several months, we have discussed the importance of games for preschoolers in developing the essential skills of executive function, attention, memory, and self-control.
+These skills correlate highly with academic success and play an important role in developing language skills at all levels.

 A 2011 article in LSHSS contains an in-depth look at the relationship of working memory to language development and academic success.
 (Did you know that SLPAs and paraprofessionals can become Associate Affiliates to ASHA and have access to their online journals, in addition to other benefits?)
 Boudreaux and Costanza-Smith explain that phonological working memory affects the way that young children learn and remember early vocabulary and patterns of pronunciation (think nonsense words), but also affects how children understand oral and written language and what they can do with information that is presented linguistically to them.